UCB-Data-Analysis-Project/UCB-Group-Project/README.md

 - Artificial Neural Network with 1 Hidden layer (Keras)

 ### Analyzing the 'target' variable
 The 'target' variable has values of '0' and '1'.
 The target variable determines patients with and without heart problems.
-After conducting a correleation check within the columns, we can determine that most of the columns asre correlated with the target, except for the 'fbs' column a shown below:
+After conducting a correlation check within the columns, we can determine that most of the columns are correlated with the target, except for the 'fbs' column a shown below:

 ![correlation_columns](https://github.com/UCB-Data-Analysis-Project/UCB-Group-Project/blob/kshah_branch/Images/correlation_columns.png)